-- 25% is tax free - the remainder is taxable as income.
+- 25% is tax-free (subject to the limit detailed above) - the remainder is taxable as income.

 Money Purchase Annual Allowance (MPAA)

 The government is alive to the possibility of people taking advantage of the flexibilities by 'recycling' their earned income into pensions and then immediately taking out amounts from their pension funds.
 Without further controls being put into place an individual would obtain tax relief on the pension contributions but only be taxed on 75% of the funds immediately withdrawn.